This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Don’t forget to change into clean clothes (I suggest your favorite pajamas or yoga pants topped with your coziest sweater!) when you’re done.

-Warm up broth to soothe your throat and tummy.
+Cold medicine can be really hard on the stomach, so warm up some broth to soothe your throat and tummy.
 Chew on crackers, cheese, and fruit, or munch on veggies and hummus.
 Make a tomato and cheese omelet; it only takes a few minutes.

 Before Your Get Sick

 Of course, the best way to survive a sick day is to plan ahead.
 That way, you won’t have to drag yourself to the drugstore when all you want to do is stay in bed.

 Stock your medicine cabinet now with cold medicine and cough drops.
 I like to keep this stuff in a box that I can pull out at the first sign of illness.

 Make sure you’re prepared with something to eat, too.
 Fill your pantry with soup and nonperishable snacks, and keep your freezer stocked with homemade soup, too.
 Whenever I make soup, I cook a double batch and freeze half.